Lynzzyr/Lookout/README.md

 **Will there be an Android port?**

 No. The answer will always be no. This is an app exclusive to iOS and uses SwiftUI's capabilities to achieve its UI/UX.
+I would also not wish Kotlin on my worst enemy.

+**Are scouting sessions heavy on iPhone storage?**

+For those of you with very limited iPhone storage left, don't worry.
+Each scouting session takes up barely any storage, and QR codes are generated on-request.

+**Is an internet connection required to use Lookout?**

+No!
+An internet connection is absolutely not required while using Lookout, partly to comply with FRC field wireless rules.
+However, you may connect to the internet to download match schedules and team numbers for convenience.

 **When is this app going to be published to the App Store?**